Institutional K Award Application

 Applications are due by 8:00 am on January 31, 2018.

-The same application should be used to apply for the NC TraCS KL2, the BIRCWH (Building Interdisciplinary Careers in Women’s Health) and the Oncology K12 Programs.
+The same application should be used to apply for the Gene Orringer Junior Faculty Career Development Program (TraCS KL2), the BIRCWH (Building Interdisciplinary Careers in Women’s Health) and the Oncology K12 Programs.

 - KL2 scholars must have a research or health-professional doctoral degree or its equivalent;

 - Not be or have been a PD/PI on an R01, R29 or subproject of a Program Project (P01), Center (P50, P60, U54) grant, independent mentored career development (K-series) grants, or other equivalent research grant awards; except for R03 and R21;